tidyverse/haven/revdep/problems.md

 ```
 # ipumsr

-Version: 0.2.0
+Version: 0.3.0

-## Newly broken
+## In both

-*   checking re-building of vignette outputs ...
-WARNING
+*   checking dependencies in R code ...
+NOTE
     ```
-    Error in re-building vignettes:
-      ...
-    Quitting from lines 127-148 (ipums.Rmd)
-    Error: processing vignette 'ipums.Rmd' failed with diagnostics:
-    Evaluation error: no applicable method for 'as_factor' applied to an object of class "labelled".
-    Execution halted
+    Namespace in Imports field not imported from: ‘R6’ All declared Imports should be used.
     ```

 # labelled